nntam/clean-code/README.md

 ```

 The advantage of wrapping is:
-* minimize your dependencies upon it
+* Minimize your dependencies upon it
-* can choose to move to a different library in the future without much penalty
+* Can choose to move to a different library in the future without much penalty
-* makes it easier to calls when you are testing your own code.
+* Makes it easier to calls when you are testing your own code.

 ### Define the Normal Flow